simontreanor/FSharp.Finance.Personal/docs/algorithms.md

 ### Actuarial interest method

-For the actuarial method, once a solution is found, we have our initial payment schedule detailing the days and amounts to be paid, plus a few statistics based on this information.
+For the actuarial method, once a solution is found, we have our basic payment schedule detailing the days and amounts to be paid, plus a few statistics based on this information.

 ### Add-on interest method